codurance/site/src/_posts/2019-02-25-dynamodb-explained-part-1.md

 # The DynamoDB Primary Key Approach

-Like many databases, DynamoDB requires you  define a primary key that uniquely identifies an element in a table.
+Like many databases, DynamoDB requires you to define a primary key that uniquely identifies an element in a table.
 DynamoDB uses primary keys slightly differently from some other databases as the key has a direct impact on how data is physically stored, which in turn is critical for it's performance, as will be explained in the second part of this series.
 Similar to relational databases, the primary key can be simple or composite, the latter being compound of two attributes.

 DynamoDB uses it's own naming convention for  keys.
 A simple key is referred to as a partition key, and when using a composite key the first part is called (and behaves as) a partition key, and the second part is the sort key.